The Lost King of Oz

-The Lost King of Oz (1925) is the nineteenth in the series of Oz books created by L. Frank Baum and his successors, and the fifth written by Ruth Plumly Thompson.
-It was Illustrated by John R. Neill.
+The Lost King of Oz (1925) is the nineteenth book in the Oz series created by L. Frank Baum and his successors, and the fifth written by Ruth Plumly Thompson.
+It was illustrated by John R. Neill.
+The novel was followed by The Hungry Tiger of Oz (1926).

 The book went into the public domain on January 1, 2021.

 Thompson's approach

 As she sometimes does in her books, Thompson exploits a detail in Baum's work to generate her story.
 Baum mentions Pastoria, Ozma's father and former ruler of Oz, only briefly in the twentieth chapter of The Marvelous Land of Oz (1904); Thompson spins Baum's hint into a full tale of Pastoria's exile and rescue.